Mexican Beans From Scratch

-Mastering how to make a pot of traditional pot of Mexican beans will change your life!
+Mastering how to make a traditional pot of frijoles de olla or Mexican beans will change your life!
 Homemade beans are cheaper and taste much better than canned beans.
-With this recipe you can have a week’s worth of vegetarian meals.
+With this easy recipe you can have a week’s worth of delicious meals.
+No-soaking required and can be made in a pot, Instant Pot or slow cooker.

 Where Do Beans Come From